hrishikeshrt/vaiyyakarana/telegram/README.md

-# Telegram Bot
+# Vyakarana Telegram Bot

-Uses https://docs.telethon.dev/en/latest/

-## Dependencies:
-* python-3.8
-* indic_transliteration-2.1.0
-* telethon-1.18.2
-* requests-2.25.1
-* beautifulsoup4-4.9.3
+A bot which can,
+* Identify Sanskrit declensions and conjugations
+* Segment a Sanskrit sentence by splitting on Sandhi and Samaasa Uses https://docs.telethon.dev/en/latest/

+The bot is powered by,
+* https://ashtadhyayi.com for conjugations (Dhaatu Paatha)
+* Heritage Platform by Gerard Huet for declensions
+* Sandhi and Compound Splitter by Oliver Hellwig

-## Instructions:
+## Install

-1. Acquire API details from https://core.telegram.org/api/obtaining_api_id and fill them in config.sample.py.
-2. A bot needs to be created with BotFather: https://t.me/botfather and fill in `bot_token` of config.sample.py.
-3. After filling in the details rename config.sample.py to config.py
-4. Run python bot.py

-Bot is now online and can be messaged directly.
+Please refer to the INSTALL.md file for installation instructions.

-## Supported Operations
+## Usage

 1. /verbsearch \<verb form\>

     Eg: /verbsearch भवति
 2. /verbforms \<धातुक्रमाङ्कः\>

     Eg: /verbform 08.001